CJay-Cipher/BeginnerPythonCodes/README.md

 # PythonCodes
-This repository contain some of the my first python challenges codes
+This repository contains some of my python challenge codes